Better Late Than Never: Meta-Evaluation of Latency Metrics for Simultaneous Speech-to-Text Translation: Experimental Settings

-\paragraph{True Latency} To enable fair comparisons across latency metrics, we require a reference latency reflecting the user experience, i.e., how long the user needs to wait for translation.
+\paragraph{True Latency.} To enable fair comparisons across latency metrics, we require a reference latency reflecting the user experience, i.e., how long the user needs to wait for translation.
 Since human evaluation is infeasible at scale, we adopt a carefully designed automatic approximation, which we refer to as \textit{true latency}.
 This is grounded in an intuitive and practical definition of latency in speech translation: \emph{On average, how long does a user have to wait for a given piece of source information to appear in the translation?} Concretely, we define true latency as the average delay between each target word and its corresponding source word:

-where $d_i$ is the emission time of the target word $y_i$ and $d^{src}_i$ is the corresponding source delay.
-We define the source delay as the time that the speaker finished the last word corresponding to the target word: $d^{src}_i = \max_{l}{\{s^{end}_l|(y_i,s_l) \in \mathcal{A}(\mathbf{Y}\rightarrow\mathbf{S})\}}$, where $s^{end}_l$ is the end timestamp of the source word $s_l$ and $\mathcal{A}(\mathbf{Y}\rightarrow\mathbf{S})$ is the translation alignment between the target and the source.
-As discussed in \S\ref{subsec:short}, computing latency over all words--including tail words--can introduce systematic bias.
-To mitigate this, we restrict the true latency calculation to words generated strictly during simultaneous decoding, i.e., before the end-of-source signal.
-Additionally, we consider only the subset of target words $\mathbf{Y^A} \subseteq \mathbf{Y}$ that are aligned to at least one source word, thereby avoiding biases introduced by over- or under-generation \cite{polak-etal-2022-cuni,papi-etal-2022-generation}.
-The implementation details are provided in \cref{appendix:true-latency-impl}.
+where $d_i$ is the emission time of the target word $y_i$, and $d^{src}_i$ is the corresponding source delay.
+We define the source delay as the time when the speaker finished the word if there is only one corresponding source word, or the last word corresponding to the target word if the target word aligns with multiple source words $ d^{src}_i = \max_{l}{\{s^{end}_l|(y_i,s_l) \in \mathcal{A}(\mathbf{Y}\rightarrow\mathbf{S})\}}$, where $s^{end}_l$ is the end timestamp of the source word $s_l$, and $\mathcal{A}(\mathbf{Y}\rightarrow\mathbf{S})$ is the translation alignment between the target and the source.
+As discussed in \S\ref{subsec:short}, computing the latency over all words, including tail words, can introduce systematic bias.
+To mitigate this, we restrict the true latency calculation to words generated strictly during simultaneous decoding (i.e., before the end-of-source signal), and consider only the subset of target words $\mathbf{Y^A} \subseteq \mathbf{Y}$ aligned to at least one source word, thus avoiding biases introduced by over or under-generation~\cite{polak-etal-2022-cuni,papi-etal-2022-generation}.
+This raises a natural question: \emph{Why use automatic latency metrics if true latency is available?} In practice, true latency requires high-quality transcripts and reliable word-level alignments, which are often unavailable---especially for low-resource languages.
+It also involves multiple processing steps and is substantially more complex than standard metric evaluation.
+Importantly, as shown in \S\ref{subsec:short-eval} and \S\ref{subsec:long-eval}, automatic metrics can approximate true latency with high accuracy when best practices are followed, making them a practical alternative in most cases.